The Slice Is Right: The Best Mandolines for Prepping Veggies

 Small and Affordable

 Kyocera’s simple, lightweight design is small enough to keep in your kitchen drawer without taking up a ton of space.
 It’s easy to clean with ceramic blades that the company promises will stay sharp 10 times longer than steel blades.
+(Please note that Kyocera has temporarily suspended order fulfillment due to the covid-19 crisis.
+We hope to see them back up and running soon!)

 The Updated Classic